Cheap Dopamine Is Stealing Your Potential. Take It Back.

 Cheap dopamine, however, refers to quick and easy hits of dopamine.

-I think of it as the fast food version of happiness: Cheap dopamine activities are fun and rewarding in the short term but often lack long-term benefits.
+It’s the fast food version of happiness: Cheap dopamine activities are fun and rewarding in the short term, but often lack long-term benefits.

 The trick is getting it from healthy places instead of cheap dopamine sources that hurt your productivity or overall well-being.